rack/rack/README.md

 end
 ```

-Run this using the rackup gem or another [Supported web server](#supported-web-servers).
+Run this using the rackup gem or another [supported web server](#supported-web-servers).

 ```bash
 $ gem install rackup